Skip to main content

 Nearly every option that follows can be set without editing files by hand.

-The enabled parameter is a straightforward yet powerful boolean flag (accepting true or false) that you can include in each AutoConfig job's definition within your autoconfig.json file.
+The enabled parameter is a boolean flag (true or false) you can include in each AutoConfig job definition in autoconfig.json.

 Consider the following autoconfig.json snippet with two jobs: